 - With a Microplane, grate some grapefruit and orange zest and reserve.
 Segment the grapefruit and the orange (do this over a bowl to preserve juice).
 Gently strain segments, reserving segments and juice in separate bowls.

 - Add ½ teaspoon of salt, vinegar, water, and dijon mustard to the bowl with the grapefruit juice.
 Whisk to combine.
 Add olive oil, whisking to emulsify.

 - Pour canola oil into a shallow roasting pan and add asparagus.
 Season with remaining salt and some black pepper.
 Transfer to a gas or charcoal grill over a hot fire and cook uncovered (in batches if necessary), turning as asparagus blackens, about 6 minutes total.
 (Note: If your grill grate might allow the asparagus to fall into the grill, use a perforated grill pan.)
 Cook, partly covered, until asparagus is blackened on one side, 3 to 4 minutes.
 When all the asparagus is nicely charred, transfer to a serving platter.

-- When all the asparagus is on the platter, scatter the reserved grapefruit evenly over the asparagus.
-If the dressing has broken, whisk to re-emulsify, pour it over the asparagus, garnish the platter with the reserved zest, and serve.
+- Scatter reserved grapefruit evenly over asparagus.
+If the dressing has broken, whisk to re-emulsify, and pour it over the asparagus.
+Garnish platter with reserved zest and serve.